The National Library of Israel – Visitors Guide

 The National Library of Israel is a stunning building, and I recommend joining a tour.
 But even if you do not find places on tours for your dates, you can visit the library on your own.
 Since tours and self-visits are relatively short (about 90 minutes), I suggest combining them with nearby attractions.
 You can find them on the interactive map above.

 Have you ever visited the National Library of Israel?
-If so, please tell us about your experience in the comments below.
+If so, please share your experience in the comments below.

 Stay Tuned!